Create a Svelte Component Library

 Now we can package the library and publish it on npm for anyone to use.
 Repeat these steps each time you want to update your package.

-• Set the version in package.json, this will have to be bumped up each time you publish the package (major.minor.patch)–you can leave this at 0.0.1 to start
+• Update the version in package.json, this will have to be bumped up each time you publish the package (major.minor.patch)–you can leave this at 0.0.1 to start

 • Run npm install to sync your package-lock.json with the current version information